-The Transmission Services Revenue Recovery charge will be calculated after the reserve prices have been determined and will be calculated as follows:
+The Transmission Services Revenue Recovery charge will be calculated after the reserve prices have been calculated determined and will be calculated as follows:

-It is proposed that the 'Anticipated Bookings' value will be based on National Grid's forecast of capacity bookings and therefore used to forecast the anticipated under or over recovery.
+It is proposed that The 'Anticipated Bookings' value will be based on National Grid's forecast of capacity bookings and therefore used to forecast the anticipated under or over recovery.

-for the period commencing 1st October 2019 the transmission services revenue recovery mechanism is based on a denominator of flows, which excludes Storage and IP flows unless it is flowed as "own use" gas at the Storage point.
-All other flows shall pay the Transmission Services revenue recovery charge.
-The Transmission Services revenue recovery charges for this period will be produced in p/kWh.
+- for the period commencing 1st October 2019 until 30th September 202[1] (inclusive) The transmission services revenue recovery mechanism is proposed to be based on a denominator of flows, which excludes Storage flows unless it is flowed as "own use" gas at the Storage point.
+All other flows shall pay the Transmission Services revenue recovery mechanism charge.
+The Transmission Services revenue recovery charges for this period will be produced in p/kWh. - It is proposed that - for the period commencing 1st October 202[1] onwards, the transmission services revenue recovery mechanism is capacity based and applied as additional capacity charges.
+The Transmission Services revenue recovery charges for this period will be produced in p/kWh/d. - For the avoidance of doubt, any Entry Capacity or Exit Capacity booked for the applicable year (irrespective of when this capacity was procured from National Gridor allocated) would be subject to Revenue Recovery charges.